tanham/tanham.github.io/_posts/2016-12-07-building-a-wikipedia-viewer.markdown

 ---
 layout: post
-Title: "Building a Wikipedia Viewer in Vanilla Javascript"
+Title: "Building a Wikipedia Viewer"
 date: 2016-12-07
 Category: Code
 ---

-# What I learned from building a Wikipedia Viewer in Vanilla Javascript
+# What I learned from building a Wikipedia Viewer

 This is not at all a tutorial but a reflection of the things that I learned and the problems I faced while building a Wikipedia viewer.